cyrichardson/docs-cloud-keep/api-docs/concepts.rst

-All users authenticated with |product name| can read the effective quota values that apply to their project. |product name| identifies the project for a user based on the project scope data include in the authentication token.
+All users authenticated with |product name| can read the effective quota values that apply to their project. |product name| identifies the project for a user based on the project scope data included in the authentication token.

 Service administrators can read, set, and delete quota configurations for each project known to |product name|.
 These operations are available to an authenticated user